la2050/challenge/_2021/connect/children-now.md

   and share best practices to support children, youth, and caregivers. • The number of improvements elevated to the county and state for action.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '50' Describe how Los Angeles County will be different if your work is successful.: >- Placement stability is critical to the well-being of children and youth in foster care, yet it remains elusive for far too many.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '50' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '21000' Describe how Los Angeles County will be different if your work is successful.: >- Placement stability is critical to the well-being of children and youth in foster care, yet it remains elusive for far too many.
 Close to a quarter of